LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

   this.columnHeaders = searchData.headers.map((data: any) => data.title);
 ```

-To generate a Material Table from the data source automatically, we need to parse the data from a field named "data" to a JSON object like the following format.
+To generate a Material Table from the data source automatically, we need to parse the data from a field named "data" and then convert it to a JSON object like the following format.

 ```ts
 [